MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-get-started.md

 ## Prerequisites

 To use the Field Service mobile app, you must have [Field Service installed](install-field-service.md) and [set up](field-service-get-started.md).
+The [environment is updated](update-field-service.md) to run at least Field Service version 8.8.22.

 ## Assign mobile app users appropriate security roles